 How To Tell Age of Trane HVAC from Serial Number

-There are lots of serial number styles that have been used by this company.
+Sometimes, the best way to determine the age of Trane HVAC is to check the unit’s manual or the warranty documentation, as these often record the manufacture or installation date.
 Check the year of ANSI rating elsewhere on the data plate to confirm.
 If you don’t want to bother with serial number lookup, call a local licensed HVAC contractor.
-They can give you a fast answer about your Trane’s HVAC age.
+They can give you a fast answer about your Trane’s age.

 How to Read the Trane Serial Number